 - 4 lb.
 (2 kg) lamb shoulder chops, each about 1 inch (2.5 cm) thick

 - 2 cups (16 fl. oz./500 ml) beef broth

 - Juice of 1 lemon

-Pour off all but about 1 Tbs. of the fat from the fry pan and return the pan to medium-high heat.
+Pour off all but about 1 Tbs. fat from the fry pan and return the pan to medium-high heat.
 Add the onion and sauté until translucent, 2 to 3 minutes.
 Sprinkle with the cumin, paprika and reserved flour mixture and sauté briefly, just until fragrant.
 Pour in the broth and lemon juice.
-Increase the heat to high, bring to a boil and deglaze the pan, stirring to scrape up the browned bits from the pan bottom.
+Raise the heat to high, bring to a boil and stir to scrape up any browned bits on the pan bottom.
 Pour the contents of the pan over the lamb.

-When the lamb is ready, transfer it to a platter and cover with aluminum foil.
-Skim off any excess fat from the surface of the sauce.
-Season the sauce with salt and pepper and stir in the mint.
-Leave the chops on the platter or transfer to individual plates.
-Spoon the sauce with the olives and mint over the lamb and serve immediately.
+Cover and cook on the high setting for 3 to 4 hours or the low setting for 6 to 8 hours.
+The lamb should be very tender.
+About 1 hour before the lamb is done, add the olives.
+When the lamb is ready, transfer it to a platter and cover with foil to keep warm.
+Skim any fat from the surface of the braising liquid.
+Season with salt and pepper and stir in the mint.
+Spoon the sauce over the lamb and serve.
 Serves 6 to 8.

 Adapted from Williams-Sonoma One Pot of the Day, by Kate McMillan (Weldon Owen, 2012)